 - 1. Application for Federal Assistance (SF 424) - 2.
 Budget Information for Non-Construction Program (SF 424-A) - 3.
-Compliance Assurances for Non-Construction Programs (SF 424-B) - 4.
-NICRA (Negotiated Indirect Cost Rate Agreement) if indirect are requested in the budget. - 5.
-Organization's Required Statements - Accessing the Required Forms: PDF fill-able/printable versions can be downloaded from the USFWS' Wildlife and Sportfish Restoration Programs Toolkit (Please click the link below). https://fawiki.fws.gov/display/WTK/Forms - Deadline: Grant Proposals must be submitted online no later than 5:00pm EST on Tuesday, July 20th, 2021.
-You will not be able to submit after the deadline.
-Please don't wait till last day to submit your proposal.
-Allow yourself few days in case you run into issues or the site happens to be down/crash.
+NICRA (Negotiated Indirect Cost Rate Agreement) if indirect is requested in the budget. - 4.
+Organization's Required Statements - Deadline: Grant Proposals must be submitted in AFWA Portal no later than 5:00 pm EST on June 15th, 2023, and GrantSiolutions by September 5th, 2023.

-Checklist prior to submitting your Full Grant Proposal:
+Checklist before submitting your Full Grant Proposal (not before August 15th):

 - 1. Obtain Unique Entity Identifier: A UEI is a unique, 9-digit number that verifies the existence of a business entity worldwide.
 Business entities with multiple physical locations may have more than one UEI number.
 Presently, the UEI is provided by Dun & Bradstreet and is commonly referred to as a DUNS number.
 You can obtain a DUNS number, free of charge, by going to the Duns and Bradstreet website.
-A DUNS number may be issued as rapidly as 1-2 days, if initiated via their online portal.
-A DUNS number is required prior to an entity registering in SAM, since one of the data fields required is the entity's DUNS number. - 2.
-Register in SAM: Unless you are waived, you must be registered in SAM prior to submitting a formal application for Federal funding to a Federal awarding agency.
-Once you have an active SAM registration, recipients are required to update their information in SAM on at least an annual basis in order to maintain the active registration.
-If you let your SAM registration expire, the FWS will not be able to make any financial amendments to your approved grant, while your registration is expired.
+A DUNS number may be issued as rapidly as 1-2 days if initiated via their online portal.
+A DUNS number is required before an entity registers in SAM since one of the data fields needed is the entity's DUNS number. - Register in SAM: Unless you are waived, you must be registered in SAM before submitting a formal application for Federal funding to a Federal awarding agency.
+Once you have an active SAM registration, recipients must update their information in SAM on at least an annual basis to maintain the active registration.
+If you let your SAM registration expire, the FWS will not be able to make any financial amendments to your approved grant while your registration is expired.
 Information that you will need to register in SAM includes: (1) DUNS; (2) Legal business name; (3) Address; (4) Taxpayer Identification Number (TIN) - 3.
-Enroll in ASAP: Applicants who receive a Federal grant will be required to enroll in the U.S. Treasury's Automated Standard Application for Payments (ASAP) in order to receive payments under their grant.
-If you have never enrolled in ASAP or have never been enrolled in ASAP under a FWS grant, then WSFR staff will facilitate your enrollment.
+Enroll in ASAP: Applicants who receive a Federal grant will be required to enroll in the U.S. Treasury's Automated Standard Application for Payments (ASAP) to receive payments under their grant.
+If you have never enrolled in ASAP or have never been enrolled in ASAP under an FWS grant, then WSFR staff will facilitate your enrollment.
 Please fill out sections 1-3 of the ASAP enrollment form (see AFWA's site) and submit it within your Federal application package.
 If your organization is awarded by the selection process and approved by WSFR, WSFR will initiate your enrollment into the ASAP payment system while processing your proposal.
-ASAP will notify your organization POC how to complete the enrollment process, including enter your organization's banking information into the system.
+ASAP will notify your organization's POC on how to complete the enrollment process, including entering your organization's banking information into the system.
 Once your enrollment is complete, as you incur eligible and allowable costs under the grant, the person you designate with the "Payment Requestor" role can request payments as frequently as you want.
 Funds are typically deposited electronically into your account the next business day.
 IMPORTANT, recipients must not draw down all their funds immediately on a grant.
 Payments must minimize the time between requesting funds and your subsequent disbursement of those funds to pay for allowable costs or on a reimbursement basis. - 4.
-Register in GrantSolutions: Once awarded complete steps 4 and 5.
-Financial assistance software platform that allows Federal agencies to manage grants throughout the entire award life cycle.
+Register in GrantSolutions: Once notified, complete steps 4 and 5.
+The financial assistance software platform allows Federal agencies to manage grants throughout the entire award life cycle.
 GoHERE - 5.
-Register in TRACS: https://tracs.fws.gov/ All TRACS users will need to go through a training.
-Some applicants may be exempted from entering their grant and project statement information into TRACS.
-However, the applicant is still required to submit their grant and project statement information in a TRACS-ready format using the standardized objectives, since the awarding agency will enter this information on their behalf.
+Register in TRACS: https://tracs.fws.gov/ All TRACS users need to undergo training.